Thomas-Elder/bo-xy/README.md

-# Boxy
+# bo-xy
 Learning some node.js

-The app is hosted on Heroku, there are two apps boxy-123-dev and boxy-123-prod.
+The app is hosted on Heroku, there is a bo-xy pipeline with 3 apps, dev, staging and production.

+These three apps are linked to similarly named branches in this repo and commits are automatically deployed once pushed to github.

+dev:
+Heroku app: bo-xy-dev
+Github branch: dev

+staging:
+Heroku app: bo-xy-staging
+Github branch: staging

+production:
-Heroku remotes:
+Heroku app: bo-xy
-* staging : boxy-123-dev,
-  URL : boxy-123-dev.herokuapp.com
-* production : boxy-123-prod,
-  URL : boxy-123-prod.herokuapp.com
+Github branch: master